 - Choose a blogging platform

-- Pick a domain name / find a domain name
+- Pick a blog name

-- Design your blog
+- Get your blog online (hosting)

-- Add posts & pages in the classic WordPress editor
+- Add posts & pages

-I recommend WordPress, which you can download from WordPress.org (don’t do it now, we will do it together in the following part of the article)
+Of the many free CMS, I recommend WordPress, which you can download from WordPress.org (don’t do it now, we will do it together in the following part of the article)